Esri/arcgis-experience-builder-sdk-resources/widgets/use-calcite-components/README.md

 ## How it works

-Starting at version 1.8, developer edition of Experience Builder includes a Calcite components entry (`calcite-components`) from which you can import Calcite components in your custom widget.
+Starting at version 1.8, developer edition of Experience Builder includes a Calcite components entry (`calcite-components`) from which you can import Calcite components into your custom widget.
 Importing components from this instance of `calcite-components` can avoid conflicts and reduce widget size.

-Here is the code snippet:
+Here is an example:

 ```js
 import { CalciteButton } from 'calcite-components'